Juniperus deppeana var. gamboana

 Cedro, cipres, cipres común, bac'il nuhkupat [Tzeltal, in Chiapas], K'uk'',ton, nukul pat [Tzotzil in Chiamas], gambo juniper (Zanoni and Adams 1979).

 Syn.: Juniperus gamboana Martínez 1944.
 This was the accepted name until DNA sequencing (nrDNA and trnC-trnD) showed that gamboana trees fall within a clade that includes the other varieties of J. deppeana (Adams and Schwarzbach 2006).
+Even on purely morphological grounds, the close relationship between deppeana and gamboana has long been recognized, and has since been confirmed by the molecular studies of Mao et al. (2010); for a fuller discussion, see the "Taxonomic notes" section of Juniperus.

 Trees up to 12 m tall, the stem usually branching 1-2 m above base.
 Branches ascending to erect, crown rounded or broadly pyramidal.
 Bark dark ash-brown, about 5 mm thick, forming quadrangular plates.
 Terminal whip branches ascending to erect, with straight tips, bearing red-brown, scaly bark.
 Angle of branching of ultimate twigs 35-45°.
 Scale leaves yellow-green to green, mostly opposite, ovate to elliptic, 1.5-2 mm long with acute to obtuse, appressed tips; margin finely toothed (20X hand lens).
 Seed cones globose, red-brown with a light bloom, 5-8 mm diameter, pulp soft.
 Seeds brown, 1(-2) per cone, ovoid, 4-6 × 3-4 mm with several large grooves; hilum about two-thirds length of seed (Zanoni and Adams 1979).